smaro-nitr/package-license-extractor/README.md

 extract-license
 ```

-* If you want to scan a <b>multiple project</b>, then open the parent folder containing all projects and run the below command -
+* If you want to scan for <b>multiple projects</b>, then open the parent folder containing all projects and run the below command -
 ```shell
 extract-license --projectScanType=multi
 ```

-Example (multiple project):
+Example (multiple projects):
 * Folder Structure: C > All_Projects > Project_One, Project_Two, So on ..
 * Run the command in All_Projects folder to get the license detail of Project_One, Project_Two, So on ..
 <br/>&nbsp;